Dotfile management with Chezmoi and Vim

 be able to edit tracked files, keep syntax highlighting consistent, and even

 handle syncing without leaving the editor.
-With a simple Git alias (git sync
+With a simple Git alias (git sync)

-and a handful of Vim commands, I’ve made chezmoi
+and a handful of Vim commands, I’ve made chezmoi fit naturally into how I

 already work.

-, I have a handy little alias for committing and pushing
+In my ~/.gitconfig, I have a handy little alias for committing and pushing

 whatever unstaged changes I have: